open-telemetry/opentelemetry.io/content/en/docs/collector/transforming-telemetry.md

     code: 'Ok'
 ```

-The span processor also allows to modify the span name based on its attributes
+You can also use the span processor also to modify the span name based on its
-or extract span attributes from the span name.
-Refer to
+attributes or extract span attributes from the span name.
+See the
 [config.yaml](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/spanprocessor/testdata/config.yaml)
-for detailed examples on using the processor.
+file for detailed examples on how to use the span processor.

 ## Advanced Transformations